neekaru/golang-wa/docs.md

    - Direct URL to the media with the `url` parameter
 4. Session must be created and authenticated before sending messages
 5. All endpoints run on `localhost:8080` by default
+6. The server is designed to handle multiple WhatsApp sessions simultaneously
+7. Sessions are persisted to the filesystem in the "data" directory
+8. The server supports graceful shutdown when receiving SIGINT or SIGTERM signals